johanneskropf/node-red-contrib-voice2json/README.md

 ```
 npm install johanneskropf/node-red-contrib-voice2json
 ```

+### Voice2Json installation
 Install voice2json on the same machine as nodered.
-Detailed instructions can be found in the [voice2json documentation](http://voice2json.org/install.html).
+Detailed instructions can be found in the [voice2json documentation](http://voice2json.org/install.html), two install Voice2Json in one of the following ways:

+1. As a (pre-compiled) Debian package.
+2. As a Docker container.

-If you want to use node-red-contrib-voice2json with a docker install you have to adapt the supplied bash script to include the line `-v “/dev/shm/:/dev/shm/“ \`.
+If you want to use node-red-contrib-voice2json with a docker install you have to adapt the supplied bash script (from the Voice2Json documentation) to include the line `-v “/dev/shm/:/dev/shm/“ \`.
+This means the entire script will look like this:
-So it will be:
 ```
 #!/usr/bin/env bash
 docker run -i \